Kilham, East Riding of Yorkshire: History

-Kilham was once an important market town in the Yorkshire Wolds, bigger and more important than Driffield at one time.
+Kilham, which lies in a narrow valley on the southern edge of the wolds, was once an important market town in the Yorkshire Wolds, bigger and more important than Driffield at one time.
 It held annual trading fairs and had a large number of businesses and a considerable population.
-The town declined in size and status following the building of the Driffield Navigation, which took trade away from Kilham to nearby Driffield.
+The town declined in size and status following the building of the Driffield Navigation, which took trade away from Kilham to nearby Driffield, however, the village was already floundering in terms of trade long before the canal was cut.